react-monaco-editor/react-monaco-editor/README.md

 ## Q & A

+### I don't get syntax highlighting / autocomplete / validation.

+Make sure to use the [Monaco Webpack plugin](https://github.com/Microsoft/monaco-editor-webpack-plugin) or follow the [instructions on how to load the ESM version of Monaco](https://github.com/Microsoft/monaco-editor/blob/master/docs/integrate-esm.md).

 ### How to interact with the MonacoEditor instance

 Using the first parameter of `editorDidMount`, or using a `ref` (e.g. `<MonacoEditor ref="monaco">`) after `editorDidMount` event has fired.